reflectoring/reflectoring.github.io/_posts/2019-02-21-spring-boot-test.md

 We can test our Spring Boot application as a whole, unit by unit, and also layer by layer.
 Using Spring Boot's [test slice annotations](https://docs.spring.io/spring-boot/docs/current/reference/html/test-auto-configuration.html) we can test each layer separately.

-Unlike the `@SpringBootTest` annotation that loads all the beans by default, test slice annotations only load beans required to test a particular layer.
-With test slices, we can avoid unnecessary mocking and side effects.
+We know that the `@SpringBootTest` annotation scans and loads all the beans by default.
+In contrast, a test slice annotation would only load beans required to test a particular layer.
+And because of this, we can avoid unnecessary mocking and side effects.

 Let's talk a bit about some of the most commonly used test slice annotations: